 We’ll view the murals at the city hall that depict the struggles between the Mayan natives and European conquistadors through the centuries.
 We'll walk the cobblestone Friars Street, a lane lined with colonial-era row houses awash in bougainvillea and now home to many chic shops.
 We'll be sure to stop at Chocolate Maya, a small chocolate museum, factory and store all in one.
 Then it's dinner in our hotel's courtyard before a good night's sleep.
-37 miles.
+25 or 38 miles.

 DAY 4: One of the most unusual natural features of the Yucatan Peninsula is its cenotes, or sink holes, created when surface limestone collapses to expose crystal clear ground water beneath.
 There are some 6,000 cenotes in the Yucatan, and like snowflakes, each is completely unique and beautiful.
 This morning, we’ll pedal to one of the most striking subterranean cenotes in all of the Yucatan, Cenote Tankach-Ha.
 Get ready for a refreshing swim!